aliandra/dsp/statistics/4-2-random_dist.md

 ![Q3random](https://github.com/aliandra/dsp/blob/master/img/Q3random.png?raw=true)

 By graphing the PMF and CDF we can see that the distribution is uniform.
-In the PMF plot, each value is the same length indicating they areequally likely to be observed.
-In the cdf plot, we see the an approximate straight line, indicating a uniform distribution of percentile ranks.
+In the PMF plot, each value is the same height indicating they are equally likely to be observed.
+In the cdf plot, we see an approximate straight line, indicating a uniform distribution of percentile ranks.